vtexdocs/help-center-content/docs/known-issues/en/using-many-filters-in-the-oms-list-affects-the-results-in-the-report.md

 ---
-title: Using many filters in the OMS list affects the results in the report
+title: 'Using many filters in the OMS list affects the results in the report'
 id: WO9AvZxmUkmil35OZb8Lr
 status: PUBLISHED
 createdAt: 2023-02-17T17:45:57.039Z